IoTReady/iotready.github.io/blog/esp32-aws-iot-shadow-with-spiffs.md

 ---
 title: Bringing simplicity to using ESP32 with AWS IoT Core
 excerpt: >-
   Manually preparing devices to connect to AWS IoT Core can be cumbersome, specially in large nummbers.
-Here is how to do it using a 'prepare' script while saving build time and automating it for simplicity.
+Here is how to do it using a 'prepare' script that saves build time and automates the process for simplicity.
 date: '2021-06-12'
 thumb_image: images/esp32-awsiot.png
 image: images/esp32-awsiot.png